 New Delhi, 13 October

-The Supreme Court has said courts should not be guided by “misplaced sympathy” while examining quantum of punishment of an offender.
-It made this observation while ordering removal of a clerk from service for going to work in a drunken state.
+Courts should not be guided by “misplaced sympathy” while examining quantum of punishment of an offender, the Supreme Court has said as it ordered removal of a clerk from service for going to work in a drunken state.

-A Bench of Justice S J Mukhopadhaya and Justice A K Sikri set aside a Meghalaya High Court decision ordering reinstatement of the man, who was working as an upper division clerk (UDC) in Kendriya Vidayala Sangthan.
-He was removed from job for going to work under the influence of alcohol during duty hours.
+A Bench of Mr Justice S J Mukhopadhaya and Mr Justice A K Sikri set aside the Meghalaya High Court decision ordering reinstatement of the man, who was working as an upper division clerk (UDC) in Kendriya Vidayala Sangthan and removed from job for going to work under the influence of alcohol during duty hours.

 “Repeatedly this court has emphasised that the courts should not be guided by misplaced sympathy or continuity ground, as a factor in judicial review while examining the quantum of punishment,” the Bench said.